-Oh, and with a post title like that, can you tell what kind of day we had here?
+Oh, and with a post title like that, can you tell what kind of day we had here when I wrote this post?
 It had its rough spots.
 But you know, it ended OK.
 Actually, it ended up pretty good, and that’s saying a lot.

-Looking back, I can see how today went off track.
-And I can see what I did that helped – or didn’t help – get Sarah (and our day as a whole) back on a better course.
+Looking back, I can see how the day in question went off track.
+And I can see what I did that helped – or didn’t help – get Ashar (and our day as a whole) back on a better course.

 It’s not a miracle cure, but here’s what worked.
 Next time your kids are mid-meltdown…

 You are all looking at me through the computer screen like I’m the biggest, most naive idiot on the blogging block, aren’t you?
 I hear you, saying, “What the (expletive deleted) is this (expletive deleted) lady doing tell me to stay calm?
 My (expletive deleted) kid just told me she hates me, hates herself, and wants to gouge my (expletive deleted) eyeballs out with a spoon!
 I’ll show her calm…”